 Approval of Unitholders is not required to amend the Trust Agreement if the amendment does not adversely affect the pecuniary value of the interest of any Unitholder in a Fund or restrict any protection of the Trustee of the Funds or increase its responsibilities.
-In addition, approval of Unitholders is not required with respect to paragraph (i) or (ii) of the matters included in the National Instrument if (a) the Fund is at arm's length to the person or company charging the fee or expense that is to have its basis of calculation changed and if Unitholders are sent a notice at least 60 days before the effective date of a change that could result in an increase in charges to the Fund, or (b) the Fund is permitted by the National Instrument to be described as a "no-load" fund and if Unitholders are sent a written notice at least 60 days before the effective date of a change that could result in an increase in charges to paragraph (vi) of the matters included in the National Instrument if, among other things, the Fund's IRC has approved a Fund's reorganization with, or transfers of assets to, another mutual fund to which the National Instrument and NI 81-107 apply, and that is managed by the Manager or an affiliate of the Manager and if Unitholders are sent a notice at least 60 days before the effective date of any such transaction.
+In addition, approval of Unitholders is not required with respect to paragraph (i) or (ii) of the matters included in the National Instrument if (a) the Fund is at arm's length to the person or company charging the fee or expense that is to have its basis of calculation changed and if Unitholders are sent a notice at least 60 days before the effective date of a change that could result in an increase in charges to the Fund, or (b) the Fund is permitted by the National Instrument to be described as a "no-load" fund and if Unitholders are sent a written notice at least 60 days before the effective date of a change that could result in an increase in charges to the Fund.
+In addition, approval of Unitholders is not required with respect to paragraph (vi) of the matters included in the National Instrument if, among other things, the Fund's IRC has approved a Fund's reorganization with, or transfers of assets to, another mutual fund to which the National Instrument and NI 81-107 apply, and that is managed by the Manager or an affiliate of the Manager and if Unitholders are sent a notice at least 60 days before the effective date of any such transaction.